Erwin-afk/Dodmail/README.md

 # How to use

-Only moderators/admins can use the server mail function!
+Only moderators/admins can use the server mail function or who has kick members permission!